 A few weeks ago, I wrote a post about how to find your daily calorie needs.
 The logical next question (which many of you asked) is: How many of these calories should come from protein, carbs, and fat respectively?

-In this post, I will explain what calories and macronutrients are and give my recommendation on how much of each to eat in your daily diet.
+In this post, I will explain what calories and macronutrients are and give my recommendation on how much of each to eat when you live with diabetes.

 Calories